Karapapakhs: Language

-The Karapapakhs originally mainly spoke their own western Oghuz language, which is part of the western Oghuz branch and is closely related to Azerbaijani and Turkish.
+The Karapapakhs originally mainly spoke their own western Oghuz language, which is closely related to Azerbaijani and Turkish.
 In the Georgian SSR of the Soviet Union, this language was often confused with Azerbaijani.
-Bearing similarities to the process of assimilation in the Soviet Union, in Turkey, the Karapapakhs no longer speak their Turkic language and have completely switched to Turkish.
+Bearing similarities to the process of assimilation in the Soviet Union and Turkey, the Karapapakhs no longer speak their Turkic language and have completely switched to Turkish or Azerbaijani.
 Brent Brendemoen notes in Turkic-Iranian Contact Areas: Historical and Linguistic Aspects that the migration of the Karapapakhs (and Terekeme, amongst others) in modern times from Turkey's east has been responsible for bringing Arabic loanwords with Persian vocalism to isolated areas as far west as Kangal in Sivas.

 Traditional economy

 The Karapapkhs were traditionally involved in sheep-rearing and a bit of agriculture.